Ka Makana at Hoakalei

 No analysis available

 Steel frame construction appears to be a genuine building feature.
-The MLS data shows 17 of 20 current listings checking STEFRA, which is a strong building-level pattern even though the remarks themselves do not explicitly repeat it.
-This looks like consistent listing data rather than a one-off agent entry.
+Current MLS data shows 17 of 20 listings marking STEFRA, which is strong building-level consistency, and none of the remarks suggest a change away from steel framing.

 Concrete slab foundation is moderately supported by the MLS data.
-Current listings show 9 of 20 with SLAB, while the remarks are silent on foundation type.
-This is enough to include as a possible building feature, but the evidence is not as strong as the steel-frame or double-wall signals.
+Current listings show 10 of 20 with SLAB, but the public remarks are mostly silent on foundation construction, so this remains a medium-confidence building feature rather than a fully corroborated one.

 No analysis available